 An unsecured creditor in a Chapter 7 case may include post-petition attorneys’ fees in its proof of claim, but it may not recover post-petition interest.

 The District of Nebraska offers a database of opinions for the years 1997 to 2011, listed by year and judge.
 For a more detailed search, enter the keyword or case number in the search box above.

 Subscribe to our opinions RSS feed

-The court recommended granting the defendants’ unopposed motion to withdraw the reference of this adversary proceeding because the complaint alleges only state-law non-core claims over which the bankruptcy court does not have authority to enter a final judgment.
-In addition, the defendants are entitled to a jury trial, which will not occur in bankruptcy court.
+The court refers the adversary proceeding to federal district court because the complaint alleges state-law non-core claims over which the bankruptcy court does not have authority to enter a final judgment and because the defendant has requested a jury trial, which will not occur in bankruptcy court.

 After a trial on a complaint by a creditor alleging non-dischargeability of a debt under 11 U.S.C. § 523(a)(4) arising from the financial problems of an LLC in which the creditor and the debtor were members, the court ruled in the debtor’s favor.
 There was no evidence of a technical or express trust as required by § 523(a)(4), nor did the evidence show that the debtor acted in bad faith or with the intent to cause the creditor harm.

 The court denied confirmation of a Chapter 12 plan because the plan proposed to treat one partially secured creditor as fully secured, which unfairly discriminated against general unsecured creditors.